 Tel: +27 (0) 72 833 8223

 One of the things to do in the George area that we still need to do is drive the Seven Passes from George to Knysna.
-We tried on this visit as I’d read about how beautiful the drive is and I was keen to get to the Map of Africa view point but unfortunately we got so far and then came to a road block while roadworks were taking place on this road that connect George in the West with Knysna in the East.
+We tried on this visit as I’d read about how beautiful the drive is and I was keen to get to the Map of Africa view point but unfortunately, we got so far and then came to a roadblock while roadworks were taking place on this road that connects George in the West with Knysna in the East.

 The Seven Passes Road was built between 1867 and 1882 under the guidance of Thomas Bain (one of South Africa’s most famous roads engineers) This scenic old road used to be the Garden Route’s main highway – but today it’s just a quiet country lane that offers some of the most exhilarating driving in the country.
 Next time we’re in the Garden Route area we’re definitely planning to do this!